ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/active-active.rst

 ..
 NOTE::

     Because of `an open CentOS bug <https://bugs.centos.org/view.php?id=16939>`_, installing dlm is not trivial.
-This chapter will updated once the bug is resolved.
+This chapter will be updated once the bug is resolved.

 Configure the Cluster for the DLM